-- > Air Pollution i.e. both dust & gaseous pollution

-- ➢ Water pollution
+- > Air Pollution i.e. both dust & gaseous pollution - ➢ Water pollution ii) There is no forest in the core zone of mining lease area and its surrounding.
+So, there will be no deforestation due to mining.

-- ➢ Land Pollution
+➢ Land Pollution

 Pollutant like dust, gaseous emanations, solid & liquid effluents will be minimized at the generation point itself and adequate measures will be taken to prevent their impact on environment.